-Atrial fibrillation (A-fib) is an irregular heart rhythm, also known as a type of arrhythmia.
-It can interrupt the normal flow of blood in the body and increase the risk of blood clots and stroke.
+Atrial fibrillation (A-fib) is an irregular heart rhythm and a type of arrhythmia.
+It can interrupt blood flow, causing palpitations, chest pain, and breathlessness.
+A-fib increases the risk of blood clots and stroke.

 It does not always produce symptoms, but when it does, a person may experience palpitations, chest pain or discomfort, and lightheadedness.